proofprotocol/.github/profile/README.md

 Unless otherwise noted per specification:

-- PP-SPEC-001 is released under CC BY-ND 4.0 - share with attribution, no derivatives
+- PP-SPEC-001, and PP-SPEC-018 through PP-SPEC-025, are released under CC BY-ND 4.0 - share with attribution, no derivatives.
+This tier covers doctrine and positioning specifications: definitions, structural claims, and named concepts that make an originating claim rather than defining an interface.
-- All other specifications are released under CC BY 4.0 - share and adapt for any purpose including commercially, with attribution
+- All other specifications are released under CC BY 4.0 - share and adapt for any purpose including commercially, with attribution.
+This tier covers architecture and interface specifications intended for broad implementation.
+- See [License](https://github.com/proofprotocol/license) for the full policy rationale and how to request derivative use of an ND-licensed spec.

 Copyright: Nebulonium, Inc. (dba HACKERverse)